 After exploring various opportunities, I accepted an offer with Aerojet Rocketdyne a 10 minute drive from home, where I was the CISO for this $2 Billion/year in revenue Aerospace and Defense company overseeing a team of ~30 outsourced security professionals across Cyber Operations, Cyber Engineering, Vulnerability Management, Incident Response, Security Operations Center (SOC), Threat Hunting and Forensics to ensure the confidentiality, integrity and availability of enterprise resources.
 I also led the efforts to modernize AR’s IT and security controls and methodologies to support compliance to NIST 800-53, 800-171 and FedRAMP regulatory requirements and was the Program Manager for 4-5 separate simultaneous security IT product deployments to further enhance the defense-in-depth posture of the enterprise.

-I started in late September, taking on the role of Chief Information Security Officer for in-space transportation company Momentus.
-Within two weeks I was also asked to take over as the VP of Information Technology as well.
-Since then I oversee all things Information Technology and Information Security, Compliance, the Security Operations Center (SOC), the internal teams and outsourced managed service providers for both.
-Under my watch and direction we have expanded the footprint into both the AWS and MS Azure environments to support our space flight mission operations and digital manufacturing workflows.
+I started in late September as the VP IT and Chief Information Security Officer for in-space transportation company Momentus.
+During my time there I oversaw all things Information Technology and Information Security, Compliance, the Security Operations Center (SOC), the internal teams and outsourced managed service providers for both.
+Under my watch and direction we expanded the footprint into both the AWS and MS Azure environments to support the company’s space flight mission operations and digital manufacturing workflows.

-I am extremely excited to have the opportunity to continue working at the confluence of Information Technology, cybersecurity and the Aerospace and Defense industry.
-We have multiple space flights under our belt now due in strong part to the success my team has had in optimizing the administrative computing environment and bringing new technologies to bear to support best practices and align the environment with regulatory requirements.
-I continue to lead this team, work with other business units and take the department and company to the next level along with advancing my personal and professional skills and abilities in preparation for the next phase of my career as a Chief Information Officer.
+It was exciting to have the opportunity to continue working at the confluence of Information Technology, cybersecurity and the Aerospace and Defense industry.
+While there we were able to put up spacecraft on multiple space flights due in strong part to the success my team had in optimizing the administrative computing environment and bringing new technologies to bear to support best practices and align the environment with regulatory requirements.
+I led this team, worked with other business units and took the department and company to the next level along with advancing my personal and professional skills and abilities in preparation for the next phase of my career as a Chief Information Officer.